North Korea fires four ballistic missiles, PM Abe says

 South Korean President Hwang Kyo-ahn is scheduled to chair a meeting of the country's National Security Council at 9 a.m. local time.

+Officials in the US military and intelligence communities told CNN they were looking at the data from the North Korean launch.

-Foal Eagle
+Foal Eagle drills

 The firing comes as South Korea and the United States are holding their annual military exercises, known as Foal Eagle, which both countries say are defensive in nature.